SoniBasant/50-Projects-on-JS-DOM/E7. Random Image Feed/README.md

 - querySelector()

-- unsplash website
 - for() loop
 - createElement()
-- Template literals
 - appendChild()
 - Math.random() and Math.sort()

 ### Continued development

-User should be able to enter the type of images user wants.

-Changeable size so that user can get different sizes.

 Need to work on design and background.